LarryTheFatCat/BasicLoginSystem/readme.md

 - Not sure what to do now lol
 - Changed Main -> LoginManager
 - Updated readme.md to accurately display info.
 - Finished Register, finished Login.
-Not too sure what's left.
+Not to sure what's left.